Cutting-edge, timely research on immigration policy

-Recently, the USIPC has produced research showing that sanctuary localities are safer than comparable non-sanctuary localities, which has been widely cited in efforts to push back on the administration’s attacks on welcoming counties and cities; the economic and educational benefits of DACA, which has been used in numerous court cases defending DACA; and whether harsh border policies actually deter asylum-seekers, which has been used to help end family separations and uphold the Flores Settlement agreement (which prevents the indefinite detention of children).
+The USIPC has produced research showing that sanctuary localities are safer than comparable non-sanctuary localities; the economic and educational benefits of DACA, which has been used in numerous court cases defending DACA; and whether harsh border policies actually deter asylum-seekers, which has been used to help end family separations and uphold the Flores Settlement agreement (which prevents the indefinite detention of children).

 The center’s research has played a major role in debunking myths about immigration and has been cited by many media outlets to fact check false claims.
 Advocates have used Professor Wong’s research in their communications efforts, as well as to educate federal policymakers.